 Dr Helen Szoke AO delivers 2018 Max Charlesworth Oration

-On Thursday evening June 28 Foundation House marked the UN Day in Support of Victims of Torture as well as World Refugee Day and Refugee Week with the 2018 Max Charlesworth Oration.
+On the evening of Thursday 28 June, Foundation House marked the UN Day in Support of Victims of Torture as well as World Refugee Day and Refugee Week with the 2018 Max Charlesworth Oration.

-Each year on the UN Day the IRCT releases a global reading to its members.
-A full copy of the global reading is available here however on the evening, Lynne Haultain, Board Chair and MC shared this portion of the reading.
+Each year on the UN Day the International Rehabilitation Council for Torture Victims (IRCT) releases a global reading to its members.
+On the evening, Lynne Haultain, Board Chair and MC shared this portion of the reading.

 We were honoured that Dr Helen Szoke AO, CEO of Oxfam Australia joined us as our speaker.
-Helen is Chief Executive of Oxfam Australia who work locally and globally to empower communities to tackle poverty. and she is a strong advocate for foreign aid and international development, human rights, gender and race equity.
+Oxfam Australia works locally and globally to empower communities to tackle poverty.
+Helen is a strong advocate for foreign aid and international development, human rights, gender and race equity.
 Helen joined Oxfam in 2013.
 Prior to this appointment, she served as Australia’s Federal Race Discrimination Commissioner and as the Victorian Equal Opportunity and Human Rights Commissioner.

 Helen delivered an inspiring and challenging mix of local and global information, drawing together her own personal anecdotes with the harsh reality of refugee displacement across the world.